Starlight-polarization-based tomography of the magnetized interstellar medium: PASIPHAE's line-of-sight inversion method: The Bayesian inversion method: Implementation and validation

 To maximize the likelihood function and estimate the posterior distributions of our model parameters we rely on a numerical method.
 We choose to use the code \texttt{dynesty} (\citealt{Speagle2020}) to sample the parameter space using the nested sampling method (\citealt{Skilling2004}).
 This code has already proven to be powerful and reliable in solving astrophysical problems similar to ours (e.g., \citealt{Zucker2019} ; \citealt{Alves2020}; \citealt{Zucker2022}).
 The algorithm uses sampling points (named `live points' in \texttt{dynesty}'s definition) to explore the parameter space in a dynamic nested sampling scheme and estimate the posterior distributions on model parameters.
 It has two main advantages compared to other sampling methods: first, it returns an estimate of the model evidence and second, it includes a well-defined stopping criterion, suitable for automation of the fitting process.

 The code \texttt{dynesty} takes as input the function of the log-likelihood that has to be maximized and the definition of functions that implement our prior knowledge on the model parameters.
 We implemented both uniform and Gaussian priors for the cloud parallaxes and cloud mean polarization.
+The Gaussian priors are defined through their means and standard deviations while uniform priors are defined by their lower and upper limits.
+We strongly recommend using flat priors for the element of the covariance matrix encoding the effects from turbulence.
+This is because the diagonal elements of the matrix must be positive and can approach zero depending on the (unknown) orientation of the magnetic field in 3D (see Appendix~\ref{sec:IntrSc}).
+In this case, the diagonal elements ($C_{{\rm{int}},qq}$ and $C_{{\rm{int}},uu}$) are first proposed independently in their respective ranges and then the off-diagonal elements are drawn such that the semi-positive-definiteness of the covariance matrix is guaranteed, that is, $C_{{\rm{int}},qu}$ is drawn from a uniform distribution in the range $(-\sqrt{C_{{\rm{int}},qq}\,C_{{\rm{int}},uu}},\,\sqrt{C_{{\rm{int}},qq}\,C_{{\rm{int}},uu}})$; excluding the limits.
 In the case of multiple clouds, the prior function makes internally the distinction between clouds, ranked by their distances.
 We have hard-coded a lower limit on the number of stars that can exist between two clouds.
 We fix this limit at five.

 Given a set of data points $\lbrace \varpi_i,\, \mathbf{s}_i = (q_{\rm{V}},\,u_{\rm{V}})_i \rbrace$ and corresponding uncertainties $(\sigma_{\varpi_i},\,C_{{\rm{obs}},i})$, the log-likelihood function that \texttt{dynesty} has to maximize is given by